hilalmufti/experiments/README.md

 # experiments
-Experiments on learning algorithms in Python + Clojure
+Experiments on learning algorithms in Python + Rust + Scheme